BilalBashirDEV/EduTech-Hub/README.md

 11. data science on the keywords used in conversation to recommend futher posts or show ads.
 12. FAQs
 13. detection of calculators and mobiles during exam can be done by using darknet and yolov6.
+14. face recognition by the data given by institution

 Other important functionalities:
 1. profile of everyperson.